 - What do the various numbers and strings on each line specify?

-Close the text editor and now open examples/myRobot1.txt.
+Now open myRobot1.robot.txt.
 This is a copy of simpleRobot.txt that has had the brain specification removed, which will make it easier to try creating robot morphologies.

-Try adding/removing/modifying body components from this file and re-launching the simulator (now specifying examples/myRobot1.txt as the Robot description file) so that you can view your changes.
+Try adding/removing/modifying body components from this file and re-launching the simulator (now specifying myRobot1.robot.txt as the Robot description file) so that you can view your changes.

 - What happens if you change ActiveHinge to PassiveHinge on line 2?